Azure-Samples/azure-cache-redis-demos/README.md

 ```

 9. Next step,  follow the **Deploy the proejct to Azure** section below to run your web application in the Cloud.

-## Deploy the project to Azure
-1. Open a command prompt
-2. Change directory to the project folder where azure.yaml file is located
-3. Run:
-    ```
-    azd up
-    ```
-4. Follow command prompt to enter environment name and select subscription
-5. This will create all the resources needed to run the sample:
-- Azure App Services Web App
-- Azure Cache for Redis
-- Azure SQL server and databases
-- VNET and subnets for security
-- private endpoints for connecting the resources to the subnets

-6. The azd commands do not do Entity Framework Migration.
-Repeat the section above for running EF migrations on the databases from your local development machine.
-Add firewall rules to the SQL database if you experience connection errors due to public access not allowed.

-7. To clean up the environment, run
-    ```
-    azd down
-    ```

 ## Demo